-In Fig. 3(d) a fluid flow analysis (ODE) is shown of the total fraction of robots in the S-population over time, i.e. both those present in the start area and those in the teams.5 Clearly, the fluid approximation predicts that the system converges in 100% of the cases to the short path.
+In Fig. 3(d) a fluid flow analysis (ODE) is shown of the total fraction of robots in the S-population over time, i.e. both those present in the start area and those in the teams.
+Clearly, the fluid approximation predicts that the system converges in 100% of the cases to the short path.
 Stochastic simulation over 100 independent runs (G100) shows that such convergence happens only in 85% of the cases, which corresponds to what we found with statistical model checking for a comparable value of k (see Fig. 3(a)).
-The difference can be explained by the small size of the population.
-The point is that for small populations, the probability that the system 'accidentally' converges on the long path is relatively high.
-For large populations, such a probability tends to zero.
-In fact, it is well-known that, when the specification satisfies certain scaling conditions, scaling the population (and in this case also the rate at which robots leave the start area)
+The difference can be explained by the larger effect of stochastic fluctuations when the population is small.
+The probability that the system 'accidentally' converges on the long path is then relatively high.
+For large populations such a probability tends to zero, as stochastic simulation trajectories start to approximate the deterministic ODE solution when the specification satisfies certain scaling conditions (see [14]).
+This phenomenon can be observed in Fig. 3(d) from the curve labelled G1.
+This insight provides a way to interpret results obtained with fluid approximation.